MattDEV02/Covid-19-DashBoard-ITA-DEXMA-/README.md

 This comand will fetch the dependecies in package.json file.

-### `serve -s build`

-This comand will start a Server of React that can serve the build App present in the build folder.\
-Open [http://localhost:5000](http://127.0.0.1:5000) to view it in the browse .

 ### `npm run build`

 Builds the app for production to the `build` folder.\
 It correctly bundles React in production mode and optimizes the build for the best performance.

+### `serve -s build`

+This comand will start a Server provided by React that can serve the build App present in the build folder.\
+Open [http://localhost:5000](http://127.0.0.1:5000) to view it in the browse .

 ### `npm start`